evyatarmeged/Raccoon/README.md

                                  for routing HTTP traffic.
 A proxy from the list will be chosen at random for each request.
+Slows total runtime -c, --cookies TEXT             Comma separated cookies to add to the requests.
+Should be in the form of key:value
+                                 Example: PHPSESSID:12345,isMobile:false
-Slows total runtime --proxy TEXT                   Proxy address to route HTTP traffic through.
+  --proxy TEXT                   Proxy address to route HTTP traffic through.
                                  Slows total runtime
   -w, --wordlist TEXT            Path to wordlist that would be used for URL